LoyolaChicagoBooks/cder/source/timers.rst

    The Model-View-Adapter (MVA) architecture of the countdown timer Android app.
 Solid arrows represent (synchronous) method invocation, and dashed arrows represent (asynchronous) events.
-Here, the model's autonomous timer behavior sends events to the adapter.
+Here, both the view components and the model's autonomous timer send events to the adapter.

 asdf